The Horns of Consecration at Knossos

 What are the horns of consecration?

-The horns of consecration are a Minoan religious symbol in the form of a pair of stylised bull’s horns, made in stone or other materials.
+The horns of consecration are a Minoan religious symbol shaped like a pair of stylised bull’s horns, made in stone, plaster or clay.
+They crowned shrines, altars, gateways and palace buildings, marking a space as sacred across Knossos and Minoan Crete.

-The horns of consecration are one of the most distinctive and important religious symbols of the Minoan civilisation, found prominently at Knossos.
-They take the form of a pair of stylised bull’s horns, a simple, bold shape curving upward and outward, and were made in stone, plaster or other materials, ranging from small objects to large architectural elements.
+The horns of consecration are one of the most distinctive religious symbols of the Minoan civilisation, found prominently at Knossos.
+They take the form of a pair of stylised bull’s horns, a bold shape curving upward and outward, and were made in stone, plaster or clay.
+Examples range from small objects to large architectural elements set on the tops of buildings.

 Their function was to crown and mark sacred places.
-Horns of consecration were set on the tops of shrines, altars, gateways and parts of the palace buildings, where they signalled that a space was holy or dedicated.
-Their widespread presence at Knossos and across Minoan Crete reflects both the deeply religious character of the culture and the central importance of the bull in Minoan belief.
-They are an instantly recognisable emblem of Minoan religion.
+Horns of consecration stood on the tops of shrines, altars, gateways and parts of the palace buildings, where they signalled that a space was holy or dedicated.
+The term itself was coined by Sir Arthur Evans, the excavator of Knossos, to describe the symbol he found repeated across the site.
+Their presence at Knossos and across Minoan Crete reflects both the deeply religious character of the culture and the central importance of the bull in Minoan belief.
 Our guide to Minoan religion covers the wider faith, and the next section covers their meaning.

 Powered by GetYourGuide